-The UCA acts as the voice of electricity and natural gas consumers in dozens of regulatory proceedings every year to ensure the lowest-possible rates for Alberta utility consumers, consistent with safe, reliable, reasonable service.
-The UCA works closely with other governmental departments and agencies, as well as utility service providers, to ensure that consumer interests are addressed in policies, regulations, and industry practices.
+The UCA acts as the voice of electricity and natural gas consumers in dozens regulatory proceedings every year to ensure the lowestpossible rates for Alberta utility consumers, consistent with safe. reliable, reasonable service.
+The UCA works closely with other governmental departments and agencies, and utility service providers, to ensure consumer interests are addressed in policies, regulations, and industry practices.

-Mediation ▶
+Mediation